Here, we’ll answer the question of what is a sonnet in poetry and go over the history of sonnets and the literary devices used to create them.

 Using different points of view can also help a sonnet author connect with their reader, as they may choose to use the first-person point of view to describe a personal experience or a third-person point of view when they want to provide the reader with a more removed idea of what they’re working on describing.

 Metaphors and similes are also often used to draw comparisons between concepts within a sonnet.
-With limited space of just 14 lines, poets often have to condense their thoughts, and it can be easier to use metaphors or similes to explain their thoughts rather than long, drawn-out explanations.
+With a limited space of just 14 lines, poets often have to condense their thoughts, and it can be easier to use metaphors or similes to explain their thoughts rather than long, drawn-out explanations.
+If you are interested in learning more, read our round-up of words for poets!

 Well-Known Sonnet Poets